photoprism/photoprism-docs/docs/getting-started/advanced/docker-volumes.md

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server that stores it files in the `database` folder by default.
 If you remove it and provide no other database server credentials, SQLite database files will be created in the *storage* folder.

+Please do not use a *named* or *anonymous* [Docker volume](https://docs.docker.com/compose/compose-file/07-volumes/#example) for storing MariaDB database files and check the mount path of the volume if you use a custom database image (it may not always be `/var/lib/mysql`), as both can lead to data loss when the database container is recreated, e.g. after an update of the Docker image.

 !!! tldr ""
     Never [store database files](https://docs.photoprism.app/getting-started/troubleshooting/mariadb/#corrupted-files) on an unreliable device such as a USB flash drive, SD card, or shared network folder.
 These may also have [unexpected file size limitations](https://thegeekpage.com/fix-the-file-size-exceeds-the-limit-allowed-and-cannot-be-saved/), which is especially problematic for databases that do not split data into smaller files.
 We strongly recommend [using SSD storage for databases only](../troubleshooting/performance.md#storage).